General plant care

 Plants can normally cope from lack of watering but it can be difficult for a plant to recover from being over watered.

-This is also were having good draining soil comes in handy also as it helps prevent root rot.
-Try to keep your plants in nursery pots if you are using decorative pots.
-I would always discourage from planting straight into a pot.
-This also helps keep an eye on those roots so you can see if your plant is ready for to move into a larger pot.
+Having a high quality, well draining soil comes in handy also as it helps prevent root rot.
+Always keep your plants in nursery pots if you are using decorative pots.
+I would always discourage from planting straight into a pot as there is a higher risk of over watering.
+This also means that you can keep an eye on the roots so that you can see if your plant is ready for to move into a larger pot.

-Try to clean your plants leaves every so often with a wet cloth or a showering in the bath or hose down in the garden.
-This is a particularly good thing to do if before the winter months when it isn't so light outside.
-This aids the plant in soaking up the light in those darker winter months.
+Try to clean your plants leaves regularly with a wet cloth or a showering in the bath or hose down in the garden.
+This is a particularly good thing to do if before the winter months when it isn't so light outside as this will help the plant so it is able to soak up the light in those darker winter months.

-Frequently check your plants from pests, they are usually very hard to see so keep an eye out for any damage that may be visible on your plants leaves.
-We always will advise keeping any new plants separate from your collection for a week or two incase of an infestation.
+Frequently check your plants for pests, they are usually very hard to see so keep an eye out for any damage that may be visible on your plants leaves.
+We always will advise keeping any new plants separate from your collection for a week or two to make sure there are no pests and prevents the spread of bug throughout your collection.
 Please see our page on pests for more tips and advice.

 Where possible try and keep your plants away from any draughts or heat sources.